Hospental: Tower

-The tower was built in the 13th century for the Hospental family, first mentioned in records at the same time, and dominates the village and is a reminder of the importance of the Urserntal valley as a link in central alpine communications for many centuries.
+The tower was built in the later half of the 13th century for the 'von Hospental' family (until 1317), first mentioned in records at the same time, and dominates the village and is a reminder of the importance of the valley Urseren as a central cross of south-north and east-west links on the central Swiss Alps for many centuries.
 Now without floors, it was originally used as a watch tower, and had external covered platforms at the sides.

 Church

 The Catholic Church of Maria Himmelfahrt was built in 1705–11 by Bartholomaus Schmid.
 The baroque building has exterior blind arches, like the same architect's parish church in Andermatt.

 Haus Müller-Lombardi

 The most important historic house in the village is the recently restored patrician family home of the Müller family, known locally as the Haus Müller-Lombardi because the last of the family who lived there, Lina Müller (died 1978) was the nineteenth child of Carl Alois Müller and Genovefa Lombardi.
 She established a Stiftung (Trust) to preserve the land and buildings (like Haus Wesemli) in the Urseren which were not part of the Stiftung established by her brother Adolfo Müller-Ury, the American portrait painter, for the preservation of the Haus Müller itself.

 The house which was erected in 1687 for Johann-Caspar Müller, and whose roof is now returned to its original shape, and now reveals its original red exterior and attractively decorated green-painted windows.
 Inside the house are portraits of Johann Caspar Müller, his son Johann Sebastian Müller and his wife, as well as other portraits of members of this distinguished local family by Lorenz Justin Ritz and Felix Maria Diogg.
 There are also works by Adolfo Müller-Ury, the American portrait painter, including portraits of Popes Benedict XV and Pius XII.